Ewha-AI/SeqDA-HLA/README.md

   <img src="Model.jpg" alt="overview">
 </div>
 <br/>
 SeqDA-HLA takes two primary inputs: HLA and peptide sequences encoded using pre-trained ELMo representations.
-These inputs are first processed by a self-aligned cross-attention module, followed by feedforward layers and then a self-attention module.
+These inputs are first processed by a self-aligned cross-attention module, followed by feedforward layers and a self-attention module.
 Finally, a classifier is applied to predict the binding score for the peptide-HLA complex.

 ## 2. Results